pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 ``SHOW search_path`` command shows the current search path. ``SET search_path`` is used to set the search path to ``roads`` and ``buildings``.
 Finally, ``\dt`` is used to verify if the Schema have bees changed correctly.
-Following code snippets show the steps as well as the ouptuts.
+Following code snippets show the steps as well as the outputs.

 **1. Enumerate all the schemas**